 An MTC shall operate all activities authorized by the License only at the address(es) reported to the Commission for that license.

-All agents of the MTC must be registered with the Commission pursuant to 935 CMR 501.030.
+All agents of the MTC shall be registered with the Commission pursuant to 935 CMR 501.030: Registration of Medical Marijuana Treatment Center Agents.

-An MTC must have a program to provide reduced cost or free Marijuana to patients with documented Verified Financial Hardship.
+An MTC shall have a program to provide reduced cost or free Marijuana to patients with documented Verified Financial Hardship.
 The plan shall outline the goals, programs, and measurements the MTC will pursue as part of the plan.

 Cultivation Operations.